Keerthirajkc7/App-Rating-Prediction/readme_new.md

 ### <b> Description of the first Model </b><br><br>

-We used **Logistic Regression** as the first algorithm to train our dataset.
+We used **K-nearest neighbors Algorithm** as the second algorithm to train our dataset.

 After doing the necessary **EDA** and **Data Preprocessing** we splited our model into train test sets